 We are structured as a transnational organisation with a three-dimensional matrix (products, geographies and functions) to execute our strategy.
 This structure has enabled us to develop three key complementary capabilities:

 - Global scale efficiency and competitiveness;

 - The capacity to leverage our intellectual capital, insight and best practices on a worldwide basis.

 Our Corporate Centre, together with its Executive Committee, the top management team in Olam, plays a vital role integrating all three dimensions of our business matrix.
 It provides leadership to the various businesses, geographies and functions, moulding them into one cohesive unit through effective coalitions.

 Olam’s Management Committee represents its senior leadership team, drawn from our various geographies, functions and products heads.
-This group of 80 meets twice a year to participate in developing corporate strategy, and provides thought leadership for various organisation-wide initiatives aimed at bringing transformational change.
+This group of 80 meets once a year to participate in developing corporate strategy, and provides thought leadership for various organisation-wide initiatives aimed at bringing transformational change.
 ManCom also ensures leadership alignment to Olam’s mission and shared goals, and spearheads interventions designed to improve engagement and internal partnership.
-Beside its other functions, ManCom also administers various Standing Committees to address large cross-cutting issues that could shape Olam in the years to come.
+Beside its other functions, ManCom also administers various standing committees to address large cross-cutting issues that could shape Olam in the years to come.